 To lower this risk, it’s important to urinate as soon as you can after sex.
 This will get the bacteria out of your urethra.

 In this stage of life, your vagina will do its own cleaning.
 It does this by producing a white or clear secretion that helps clear out bacteria.
 Unless you are experiencing pain during sex, itching, irritation, or foul-smelling secretions, taking care of your vagina will consist of cleaning the outside daily with mild soap and water.

 In this stage of life, you should see your gynecologist once a year for a checkup.

-“Read this too: 6 Reasons Your Period Is Irregular”
+You might like: 6 Reasons Your Period Is Irregular

 This stage of life comes along with darkening of the labia minora due to hormonal changes happening in your body.